-Bristol Energy offers six simple tariffs at competitive prices, including a green option that provides 100% renewable electricity from local sources - these can all be managed through an online account.
+Bristol Energy offers eight simple tariffs at competitive prices, including a green option that provides 100% renewable electricity from local sources - these can all be managed through an online account.

-It only began trading in 2016, so this is the first time it has been included in our annual energy company satisfaction survey.
+It began trading in 2016, so this is only the second time it has been included in our annual energy company satisfaction survey.

 Will Bristol Energy give you the best energy deal?
 Use Which?
 Switch to compare electricity and gas prices to find the best deal for you.